phasorpy.phasor#

 Return normalized phasor coordinates.

-Use to normalize the phasor coordinates returned by
+Use this to normalize the phasor coordinates returned by

 mean_unnormalized (array_like) – Unnormalized intensity of phasor coordinates.